1zhou-Wang/YouShouChat/README_EN.md

 <!-- :no_entry: Service Down, Under Maintainance -->

-Youshou Chat opens through a very simple Gradio demo, currently supports 20 rounds of chat hisory (will empty history once exceed).
+YouShouChat opens through a very simple Gradio demo, currently supports 20 rounds of chat hisory (will empty history once exceed).
 Better to use Chinese.

 Your feedback and suggestions are highly welcome!
 ## Access